Tuna time: Bailey Island fishing tournament returns with a technological twist

 Walter Golet, affiliated with the University of Maine at Orono, manages the Pelagic Fisheries Lab at the Gulf of Maine Research Institute.
 His team analyzes the histology of bluefin tunas caught in local tournaments using samples of gonad tissue to determine their age and migratory route.

-“The junior tournament is a chance for us to get kids hooked for life,” said Coombs.
+“The junior tournament is a chance for us to get kids hooked for life,” Coombs said.
 “Watching them weigh in for the first time is priceless.
 But it’s more than that.
 Introducing kids to the water and its precious ecosystem introduces them to a potential career in marine biology or environmental studies.
 It also reinforces the importance of our working waterfront.”

-“We need to get the next generation engaged so events like these continue,” said Coombs.
-“They strengthen the community, working waterfront, and scientific research.”
+“We need to get the next generation engaged so events like these continue,” Coombs said.
+“They strengthen the community, working waterfront and scientific research.”

 Send questions/comments to the editors.